barryclark/jekyll-now/_posts/2017-01-02-state-of-kubernetes-on-azure.md

 * [tl;dr](#tldr)
 * [Links](#links)

 As we all know, containers are all the rage, and of course Microsoft also takes a shot at implementing a reliable runtime for running those Docker containers, called "[Azure Container Service](https://azure.microsoft.com/de-de/services/container-service/)".
-Fairly recently, the also [introduced support for one of the most interesting - and mature - runtime orchestration layers for containers: Kubernetes](https://azure.microsoft.com/en-us/blog/azure-container-service-the-cloud-s-most-open-option-for-containers/) (in addition to Docker Swarm and DC/OS).
+Fairly recently, they also [introduced support for one of the most interesting - and mature - runtime orchestration layers for containers: Kubernetes](https://azure.microsoft.com/en-us/blog/azure-container-service-the-cloud-s-most-open-option-for-containers/) (in addition to Docker Swarm and DC/OS).

 This blog post will cover how well Kubernetes is supported on Azure today, and where there is still room to improve.